alfonmedela/dermatophAIte/README.md

 ![](https://www.afwgonline.com/wp-content/uploads/2017/12/Website_HeroImage_1366x492px_Deep.jpg)

 ## What is DermatophAIte?
 DermatophAIte is a Deep Learning algorithm that using microscopy imaging is able to identifie four different species of dermatophytes.
-It is a study lead by Dr. Robero Arenas togather with [Legit.Health](https://legit.health/).
+It is a study lead by Dr. Robero Arenas together with [Legit.Health](https://legit.health/).

 ## More about dermatology and AI
 [<img src="https://raw.githubusercontent.com/Legit-Health/ASCORAD/master/figures/Legit_Health_logo.png" width="500" height="70" />](https://legit.health/)